 A standard map of the area you are in as well as a topographical map are definitely important pieces of survival gear you should have with you in any survival situation.

-A signal mirror and whistle, such as the Fox40 survival whistle, is good to have on hand to signal for help if you are trapped in one area and need to alert rescuers to your location.
+A signal mirror and whistle is good to have on hand to signal for help if you are trapped in one area and need to alert rescuers to your location.
 Whistles that are pea-free will be more reliable in wet or cold conditions.

 A tactical flashlight such as a Maglite provides light when you need it and can also serve as a backup self defense item.
 Headlamps are great for hands-free lighting so you can more easily get tasks done if it’s getting dark.